 - Visit a Local Zoo or SeaQuest Aquarium: It’s a great activity to get kids out of the house, and the educational benefits are endless!
 The whole family can participate in learning about animals, conservation, and the environment.

-If you’re planning to stay local this summer, there are always some neat staycation options to explore.
-It’s the perfect time to showcase your home area to any friends or family visiting from out of town!
+If you plan to stay local this summer, there are always some neat staycation options to explore.
+It’s the perfect time to showcase your home area to friends or family visiting from out of town!

 - Hit All the Sales: Visit a local flea market or go garage sale.
 Challenge kids to find the best bargains on items they may want to buy with that allowance money.

 - Farm Fresh to Your Door: Visit the nearby Farmers market!
 Bring a shopping list for the kids and see if they can find all the ingredients to make a sweet summer snack or dessert!

 - Day Trip Road Trip: Research new towns or cities that are a short drive from your home.
 Explore their sites and lunch at one of their local restaurants.

 - Picnic Lunch in the Park: Everyone has a favorite local park or playground they frequently visit.
 Pack some of the kid’s favorite lunch treats and picnic on the grass.
 Some parks offer free summer concerts or movie nights in the park too!

 - Movie Time at the Drive-In: Every kid should experience this nostalgic adventure!
 Search your local area for a Drive-In nearby.
 Or if you’re traveling, look for one near your vacation spot.